-During the year ended March 31, 2018, 164,447 warrants and 100,356 options were exercised for total cash proceeds of \$469,393.
-In addition to the cash proceeds received, the original fair value related to these warrants and options of \$369,068 was transferred from contributed surplus to share capital.
+During the year ended March 31, 2018, 164,447 common share purchase warrants and 100,356 options were exercised for total cash proceeds of \$469,393.
+In addition to the cash proceeds received, the original fair value related to these common share purchase warrants and options of \$369,068 was transferred from contributed surplus to share capital.
 This resulted in a total amount of \$838,461 credited to share capital.